 These are admittedly subjective.
 In the opinion of DAC-LAW PLC, a thorough review of the video recorded evidence by a Iowa-licensed attorney practicing exclusively in the area of criminal law, with experience in OWI cases, will be important to assess the strength of an OWI criminal case and any defects in the prosecution.

 This is a time of legal crisis.
-Let us help you navigate your way back to life before prosecution.
+Let us help you navigate your way back to life before OWI (DUI) criminal prosecution in Iowa.
 If you or a loved one has been arrested for OWI in Cedar Rapids, Iowa City, Waterloo, or other Iowa community, contact DAC-LAW PLC at 319-389-4276 for an initial consultation.